billkable/tanzu-dev-portal/content/learningpaths/getting-started-with-tap/_index.md

     including its high level components and their relationships.
 -   Bootstrap a greenfield web project using an *Accelerator*.
 -   Build a web application using the *Tanzu Build Service*.
--   Explain what the *Supply Chain Coreographer* does, as well as its value point in supporting *Continuous Integration* and *Continuous Delivery*.
+-   Explain what the *Supply Chain Choreographer* does, as well as its value point in supporting *Continuous Integration* and *Continuous Delivery*.
 -   Deploy and run a web application using *Cloud Native Runtime*.